mpineirotroncoso/telegramBot/Readme.md

 ```

 ## :warning: Discharge of responsability
-This projecxt is a proof of concept and should not be used to do anything harmful, I'm not responsible for any misuse of this tool.
+This project is a proof of concept and should not be used to do anything harmful, I'm not responsible for any misuse of this tool.

 # Credits
 * [node-telegram-bot.api](https://www.npmjs.com/package/node-telegram-bot-api)